• Mattress Guides

 Apart from comfort, replacing your pillow is also great for hygiene, as old pillows can collect dust, dead skin cells, hair, and sweat which can cause unpleasant symptoms like allergic reactions.
 Enjoy cleaner, healthier, more comfortable sleep with a new pillow.

+a.
 Prevents Allergies

 A dust mite’s favorite place to call home is in your bed.
 These creatures tend to get comfortable in warm, humid places.
 While they are not dangerous, they can still cause some damage to your health—they can cause allergies to flare up, prompting symptoms like watery eyes, a runny nose, and an itchy throat.
 The longer you stay around them, the worse these symptoms get.
 In turn, these symptoms can cause an unpleasant night that keeps you up.